Center Funded Research

 Mildred Warner, Department of City and Regional Planning

+The American Rescue Plan (ARPA) sent funds to local governments across the U.S. to address structural inequalities exposed by the COVID-19 pandemic.
+With seed grant support, this project explored how local governments in New York State used their ARPA funds, the opportunities they identified, and the barriers they faced.
+The work included focus groups, a survey, and case studies.
 The survey, conducted in collaboration with state organizations of local leaders and the Center for Governmental Research, gathered almost 200 responses from local governments.
 The results were shared in an issue brief and at the spring 2022 Rockefeller Institute of Government Conference.
-In the spring and fall of 2022, students delved deeper into innovative community responses through case studies of projects to address homelessness, affordable housing, water and sewer systems, access to childcare, and broadband access.
+Students delved deeper into innovative community responses through case studies of projects to address homelessness, affordable housing, water and sewer systems, access to childcare, and broadband access.